Overall, my research is concerned with social change, specifically in science and technology and social movements.

 Lehoucq, Emilio.
 (2021).
 Perceiving Legal Threats: The Emergence of Conservative Legal Mobilization in Colombia.
 Law and Social Inquiry, 46, 2, 299-330.

 Lehoucq, Emilio and Tarrow, Sidney.
 (2020).
 The Rise of a Transnational Movement to Protect Privacy.
 Mobilization, 25, 2, 161-184.

-Lehoucq, Emilio (first author) and Taylor, Whitney.
-(2019).
+Lehoucq, Emilio and Taylor, Whitney.
+(2020).
 Conceptualizing Legal Mobilization: How Should We Understand the Deployment of Legal Strategies?
-Law and Social Inquiry.
+Law and Social Inquiry, 45, 1, 166-193.

 For a full list of publications and working papers, see my CV.